IB/M Frequently Asked Questions

 How do I apply for the Master’s program?

 Fill out the Graduate School online application.
-Print and fill out the Residence Affidavit (pdf).
-Send this form to the graduate admissions office.
-This form will ensure you are not charged out-of-state fees.
 You do not need to include a personal statement or letters of recommendation.
 You do need to include official transcripts if you have attended universities other than UConn.

 How and when do I submit the Master’s year plan of study?